 Between the fluffy bed, well-stocked bookcase, warming fireplace, rainfall shower, deep soaking tub and complimentary French breakfast (delivered to your room), it may be hard to find any reason to leave your room when staying at Hotel Les Mars.
 You could just slip out briefly to try some artisan cheese and wine during evening receptions.

 If you do decide to venture outside of the hotel room for some candlelight dining, you still wouldn't need to leave the hotel.
 Hotel Les Mars is host to Chalkboard restaurant, which specializes in contemporary, small plate dining.
 Executive chef Shane McAnelly sources much of the menu from local purveyors and farms; many ingredients come from the restaurant’s own dedicated 3-acre garden located at Foley's nearby Chalk Hill Winery estate.
-This is a great opportunity to experience the farm-to-table dining experience that Sonoma County is known for.
 (Photo by Conner Jay)